apache/echarts-doc/en/option/partial/coord-sys.md

 {{if: ${polar} }}
 ## polarIndex(number) = 0

-Using the index of [Polar coordinate](~polar), which is  useful when there are multiple polar coordinates in one graphic chart.
+Index of [polar coordinate](~polar) to combine with, which is useful for multiple polar axes in one chart.

 {{/if}}